bekk/bekk-christmas/post/security/privacy-pass-anonymous-tokens-on-the-web.md

 The Privacy Pass protocol works as following:

-1. First, the server side generates an elliptic curve E with a distinguished point G, secret key k and a public key K = kG.
+1. First, the server side generates an elliptic curve `E` with a distinguished point `G`, secret key `k` and a public key `K = kG`.
-2. The browser chooses a random number t, and generates a point T on the curve from t using a hash function.
-It then creates a masked point P = rT, which it submits to the token issuer.
+2. The browser chooses a random number `t`, and generates a point `T` on the curve from `t` using a hash function.
+It then creates a masked point `P = rT`, which it submits to the token issuer.
-3. The token issuer signs the token by computing a new point Q = kP.
-It also provides a Chaum-Pedersen [zero-knowledge proof](https://en.wikipedia.org/wiki/Zero-knowledge_proof) to prove that it was indeed k what was used to sign P, but without revealing k.
+3. The token issuer signs the token by computing a new point `Q = kP`.
+It also provides a Chaum-Pedersen [zero-knowledge proof](https://en.wikipedia.org/wiki/Zero-knowledge_proof) to prove that it was indeed `k` what was used to sign `P`, but without revealing `k`.
-4. The original point T is now masked by both r and k.
-The browser can remove r, so that it is left with the token W = kT.
+4. The original point `T` is now masked by both `r` and `k`.
+The browser can remove `r`, so that it is left with the token `W = kT`.
-5. In order to redeem the token, the browser can submit (t, W) to the website the user wants to visit.
-The website generates T from t, computes kT, and verifies that it equals W. The seed t is stored in order to prevent the token being used twice.
+5. In order to redeem the token, the browser can submit `(t, W)` to the website the user wants to visit.
+The website generates `T` from `t`, computes `kT`, and verifies that it equals `W`.
+The seed `t` is stored in order to prevent the token being used twice.

 ![](/assets/privacypass.png)